vyp/dots/docs/installation.md

         $ diff /etc/pacman.conf ~/etsi/pacman/etc/pacman.conf

-8. Some ArchHaskell repository keys may need to [added][5] depending on pacman configuration.
-If there are errors when trying to add such keys, an empty `/root/.gnupg/dirmngr_ldapservers.conf` file [may need to be created][6]:
+8. Some ArchHaskell repository keys may need to [added and signed][5] depending on pacman configuration.
+They may also need to be added/signed twice to work [for some reason][6].
+If there are errors when trying to add such keys, an empty `/root/.gnupg/dirmngr_ldapservers.conf` file [may need to be created][7]:

         $ sudo mkdir -pv /root/.gnupg
         $ sudo touch /root/.gnupg/dirmngr_ldapservers.conf